JungeAlexander/cocoscore/doc/example/example.md

 | PINK1 is not associated with Parkinson's disease.               | 1      |

 Note that distant supervision results in a *noisy labelling*.
-For instance, sentence four describes the absence of an association but is still marked as a positive example because the association Parkinson's disease-PINK1 appears in the knowledge base.
+For instance, sentence four clearly describes the absence of an association but is still marked as a positive example because the association Parkinson's disease-PINK1 appears in the knowledge base.
 Applying distant supervision will usually result in a noisy but a much larger dataset than we could label by hand.
 In our experience, this excess of training data allows the distantly supervised model to pick up subtle differences